mihirmirajkar/SolrAbstraction/README.md

 bin/solr -e techproducts
 ```

-This can be edited very easily in a string in SolrUtils class and can be used for any core or exampple.
+This can be edited very easily in a string in SolrUtils class and can be used for any core or example.

 2. Use the war file provided(Solr_Abstraction.war) to upload on the clients server.
 3. Using the war uploaded, a query can be sent using the following URL: